 - Families (including those whose children are not allergic) must never send in any snacks that contain nuts or seeds of any kind.

 - Families must never bring in snacks or foods that contain nuts or seeds, either for themselves or their children.
 This includes backpacks and pockets.

 - Meals for potlucks and food for special occasions must be nut and seed free.
-I would recommend that you bring a list of the ingredients that can be placed next to your dish for potlucks.
+We recommend that parents bring a list of the ingredients that can be placed next to dishes for potlucks.

 Here are additional measures the center is taking:

-- Designated faculty are trained to recognize symptoms of a severe allergic reaction and how to use an EpiPen as per protocol.
+- Designated faculty are trained to recognize symptoms of a severe allergic reaction and how to use an epiniphrine auto injector as per protocol.